its-swats/crud-template/README.md

 ## Conclusion
 Think about the apps we use everyday:  Twitter, Instagram, GitHub, etc.  User registration, authentication, and authorization are key aspects in these applications.
-These are skills that you must have.
-Moving forward at Dev Bootcamp we'll be building user authentication into our applications.
+These are skills that we must have.
+We've gotten an introduction to these concepts in this challenge.
+Moving forward at Dev Bootcamp we'll receive more practice, as we'll be building user authentication into our applications.

 [sessions]: http://www.sinatrarb.com/faq.html#sessions